noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 Upon quitting the debugger after a solved circuit, the resulting circuit witness gets saved, equivalent to what would happen if we had run the same circuit with `nargo execute`.

-## Reference

-With this guide we intend to give an overview of the most common features of the REPL debugger.
-For a comprehensive reference, check out [the REPL debugger reference page](../../reference/debugger_repl).
+We just went through the basics of debugging using Noir REPL debugger.
+For a comprehensive reference, check out [the reference page](../../reference/debugger/debugger_repl.md).